Estimated Costs Per Semester:

 Estimate on books: $400

-*Enrollment/Student Services fee includes use of medical office services, use of Multi-purpose Building facilities, use of Seth Wilson Library, admittance to athletic events, use of Learning Center & facilities, free coffee on campus, ID card and intramural sports.
+*Enrollment/Student Services fee includes use of medical office services, use of Multi-Purpose Building facilities, use of Seth Wilson Library, admittance to athletic events, use of the Academic Resource Commons and facilities, free coffee on campus, ID card and intramural sports.

 Tuition Costs Per Credit Hour: